jorgemanrubia/truncato/README.md

 The configuration options are:

 * `max_length`: The size, in characters, to truncate (`30` by default)
-* `tail`: The string to append when the truncation occurs ('...' by default)
+* `filtered_attributes`: Array of attribute names that will be removed in the truncated string.
+This allows you to make the truncated string shorter by excluding the content of attributes you can discard in some given context, e.g HTML `style` attribute.
+* `filtered_tags`: Array of tags that will be removed in the truncated string.
+If a tag is excluded, all the nested tags under it will be excluded too.
 * `count_tags`: Boolean value indicating whether tags size should be considered when truncating (`true` by default)
-* `filtered_attributes`: Array of attribute names that will be removed from the output.
-This allows you to make the truncated string shorter by excluding the content of attributes you can discard in some given context, e.g HTML `style` attribute.
 * `tail_before_final_tag`: Boolean value indicating whether to apply a tail before the final closing tag (`false` by default)
 * `comments`: Boolean value indicating whether to include comments in parsed results (`false` by default)
+* `tail`: The string to append when the truncation occurs ('...' by default)
 * `count_tail`: Boolean value indicating whether to include the tail within the bounds of the provided max length (`false` by default)

 ## Performance